Temelio/ansible-role-redis/README.md

 ## Additional repository management

-To have a more recent Redis version and have access to Sentinel on Debian Jessie, addtional repositories must be used via *redis_manage_additional_repository* variable.
+To have a more recent Redis version addtional repositories must be used via *redis_manage_additional_repository* variable.

 You can see these repositories below, in OS distribution variables.